 In response to the criticism of the limitations of the univariate methods, a variety of multivariate extensions of univariate filters have been proposed.
-Thus, multivariate HP (MVHP) was suggested by Laxton and Teltow (1992) who conditioned the HP filter estimate of cyclical component on additional relevant information.
-Practically, the residuals of price Phillips curve or/and an Okun's relationship ($\varepsilon{\pi,t}^2$, $\varepsilon{U,t}^2$) are added to the classical HP specification (2)4:
+Thus, multivariate HP (MVHP) was suggested by Laxton and Teltow (Laxton & Tetlow, 1992) who conditioned the HP filter estimate of cyclical component on additional relevant information.
+Practically, the residuals of price Phillips curve or/and an Okun's relationship ($\varepsilon{\pi,t}^2$, $\varepsilon{U,t}^2$) are added to the classical HP specification (2)(Cotis et al., 2005):